-The charity is a private company limited by guarantee, registered in Scotland and a registered charity in Scotland.
+The charity is a public benefit entity and a private company limited by guarantee, registered in Scotland and a registered charity in Scotland.
 The address of the registered office is 200 Renfield Street, Glasgow, G2 3QB, Scotland.

 2. Statement of compliance